PowerBook 160

-The PowerBook 160 is a portable computer that was released by Apple Computer along with the PowerBook 180 on October 19, 1992 and the PowerBook 165 variants were released the following year.
-At the time, it constituted the mid-range model replacing the previous PowerBook 140 in processing power.
-The PowerBook 160 was sold until August 16, 1993.
+The PowerBook 160 is a notebook computer introduced by Apple in October 1992 as part of the second generation of the PowerBook line.
+It was positioned as the mid-range model between the entry-level PowerBook 145/145B and the high-end PowerBook 180.
+It featured a 25 MHz Motorola 68030 processor, video output, support for up to 14 MB of RAM and used a passive-matrix display.
+In 1993, Apple introduced the PowerBook 165, which replaced the 160 with a faster 33 MHz processor and a larger standard hard drive, and the PowerBook 165c, which added a passive-matrix color display and a Motorola 68882 floating-point unit.

 Basic features

 Its case design is the same as that of the PowerBook 180, but it shipped with the less powerful 25 MHz Motorola 68030 CPU and no FPU, identically to the low-end 145.
 However, the PowerBook 160 came with a 9.8 in (diagonal) passive matrix LCD screen, which for the first time was capable of displaying 4-bit grayscale.
 The 160 and the 180 were the first PowerBooks to add an external color video port like the Macintosh Portable before it, as well as increasing the maximum RAM to 14 MB.
 Both PowerBooks introduced a new power saving feature which allowed their processors to run at a slower 16 MHz rate, the same speed as the original 140.
 The PowerBook 160 had a 40MB SCSI hard disk drive, configurable to 80 or 120MB.

+The PowerBook 160 was discontinued on August 16, 1993, when it was replaced by the PowerBook 165.